|

 necessary to the sale or loan transaction.
 Also referred

+to as settlement.
 Closing Cost Item - A fee or

 amount that a home buyer must pay at closing for a